jkerai1/SoftwareCertificates/Manipulated Exes For Testing/ReadMe.md

 The First Brave Exe signature has been replaced with Signals and the second with AMD and the nordVPN's Cert has been removed entirely using delcert
-NoCert - SigThief -BraveBrowserSetup - Cert Removed using SigThief
+NoCert - SigThief -BraveBrowserSetup - Cert Removed using SigThief SigThief-Brave (1).exe - Swapped with Signal Cert using Sig Thief SigThief-Brave (2).exe - Swapped With AMD Cert using Sig Thief

 Post-Testing: